AndrusAsumets/supershy-client/README.md

 brew install sshuttle

 # You might also want to add the following lines to /etc/sudoers, as by default
-OSX is designed to kept forgetting sudo password every 5 minutes (which is needed by both WireGuard and sshuttle).
+#OSX is designed to kept forgetting sudo password every 5 minutes (which is required
+#by both WireGuard and sshuttle).
-`user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg`
+user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg
-`user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg-quick`
+user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg-quick
 ```

 ```